aperezdc/zsh-notes/README.md

 In the file selector, the usual `fzf` key bindings apply, plus the following additional ones:

-- `Ctrl-N`: Always creates a new file named after the query string, regardless of whether it matches files or not.
+- `Ctrl-N`: Creates a new file named after the query string, regardless of whether it matches files or not.

+- `Tab`: Toggle the preview panel.

 ## Installation